A portion of this content was originally published on New York Law Journal.

 In Morris., supra, the Court of Appeals by memorandum upheld the 3-2 majority opinion of the First Department who found that plaintiff made prima facie showing of ordinary negligence for criminal acts of unknown person (s) who intentionally poisoned two patients during surgery by injecting into anesthesia solution the drug Pavulon, a neuromuscular blocking agent causing respiratory paralysis.
 This drug was only accessible to authorized hospital staff and stored unlocked in the Department of Anesthesia.
 Remnants of the drug vials, needles and IV solution bags were found in the anesthesia storage unit.

 The First Department majority found that, “Questions of fact are raised by the testimony of plaintiffs’ experts that the hospital’s failure to secure anesthetic drugs constitutes a deviation from accepted practice.
 But even ignoring this issue, dismissal of the causes of action for ordinary negligence asserted against the hospital is unwarranted.
-The circumstances of this incident afford sufficient basis for an inference of negligence under the doctrine of res ipsa loquitur: it involves injury which would not have occurred in the absence of negligence in safeguarding a dangerous substance, admittedly under the hospital’s exclusive control (Richardson, Evidence § 93 [Prince 10th ed]).
+The circumstances of this incident afford a sufficient basis for an inference of negligence under the doctrine of res ipsa loquitur: it involves injury which would not have occurred in the absence of negligence in safeguarding a dangerous substance, admittedly under the hospital’s exclusive control (Richardson, Evidence § 93 [Prince 10th ed]).
 In view of the concession by the hospital that access to the Pavulon was restricted to its agents, plaintiffs have established a prima facie case of negligence (Fisch, New York Evidence § 1137, at 654 [2d ed]), and summary judgment dismissing their claims for ordinary negligence must be denied.”

-In N.X., supra, the Court of Appeals upheld ordinary negligence claims against defendant hospital based on nurses’ observations of unauthorized resident entering recovery room who admitted to performing unauthorized internal and rectal examination of female patient who just underwent vaginal surgery and nurses failed to take any action to prevent the sexual assault.
+In N.X., supra, the Court of Appeals upheld ordinary negligence claims against defendant hospital based on nurses’ observations of unauthorized resident entering recovery room who admitted to performing unauthorized internal and rectal examination of female patient who had just undergone vaginal surgery and nurses failed to take any action to prevent the sexual assault.
 Issues of credibility of the nurses remained as nurses acknowledged that the plaintiff was in 4 bed recovery unit and curtain was not drawn around plaintiff’s bed.
 Nurses further acknowledged that resident was not one of plaintiff’s physicians and performance of internal examination required the presence of a nurse.
-In finding factual issues exist the Court of Appeals states “We conclude, however, that under the settled hospital-patient duty equation there are issues of fact as to whether the nurses actually observed or unreasonably ignored events immediately preceding the misconduct which indicated a risk of imminent harm to plaintiff, triggering the need for protective action.”
+In finding factual issues exist the Court of Appeals states “We conclude, however, that under the settled hospital-patient duty equation there are issues of fact as to whether the nurses actually observed or unreasonably ignored events immediately preceding the misconduct which indicated a risk of imminent harm to plaintiff, which triggered the need for protective action.”

 “A hospital has a duty to safeguard the welfare of its patients, even from harm inflicted by third persons, measured by the capacity of the patient to provide for his or her own safety (see Morris v Lenox Hill Hosp., 232 AD2d 184, 185, affd for reasons stated 90 NY2d 953.This sliding scale of duty is limited, however; it does not render a hospital an insurer of patient safety or require it to keep each patient under constant surveillance (see, Killeen v State of New York, 66 NY2d 850, 851).
 As with any liability in tort, the scope of a hospital’s duty is circumscribed by those risks which are reasonably foreseeable (see, Hamilton v Beretta U.S.A.
 Corp., 96 NY2d 222, 232; see also, Di Ponzio v Riordan, 89 NY2d 578, 583).”